h1dd3n01/LinkChain/README.md

 `url` is the url you want to crawl.

-`links` is the number of links you want to crawl, defaults to 100 if left empty.By empty i mean you don't input `-a links=''`
+`links` is the number of links you want to crawl, defaults to 100 if left empty.
+By empty i mean you don't input `-a links=''`

 `unix4.gv.png` is example result from `json.data` file, scraped **10000** links starting from `https://www.laptopoutlet.co.uk` url